-Graduate training combines integrated coursework in biochemistry, cell biology, molecular biology, genetics, and genomics with extensive research training.
+Graduate training combines integrated coursework in biochemistry, cell biology, molecular biology, and genetics/genomics with extensive research training.
 We use cutting-edge technologies and experimental systems to address the cellular and molecular mechanisms of biological processes, particularly those that relate broadly to human disease.
-Students may take advantage of the full breadth of training in modern biochemistry offered in the department through their choice of elective courses, medical school-wide seminars, and research.
-Our research encompasses the areas of neuroscience & aging, signal transduction & cancer, extracellular matrix (ECM)/cellular injury, metabolism & obesity/diabetes, proteomics & glycomics, and development.
+Our research encompasses the areas of cell biology, development, genomics, neuroscience, metabolism, and proteomics/glycomics.

 In addition to the biomedical science coursework mentioned above, our Professional Development & Mentoring curriculum offers our graduate students opportunities to consider careers in a variety of sectors, including research and nonresearch careers in academia, industry, government, communications, law/compliance, or wherever they may choose to work after Boston University.
 Thanks to our NIH-funded award, called BU’s BEST (Broadening Experiences in Scientific Training), students enjoy a rich curriculum that includes credit-bearing courses as well as workshops and internships.

 Students applying for acceptance into the PhD program should apply directly to PiBS.
 More information about the program and the application process can be found on our PiBS website.